cryptax/androidre/README.md

 `emulator7` is an alias in `.bashrc`, and points to an Android 7.0 emulator.

-To run an Android emulator 5.0 use the alias `emulator5` instead.
+To run an Android emulator 5.0 use the alias `emulator` instead.

 # Customization